 I thought STOP cards were banned.
 Why do I see STOP cards on RealBridge?

-What will you charge for RealBridge sessions?
+What do you charge for RealBridge sessions?

-How will you collect table fees?
+How do you collect table fees?

-We’ll bill you monthly by email.
+We bill you monthly by email.
 You can pay with a check or via an electronic payment system.